Alcidespb24/RAG/output.md

 # (4) Other activities related to the creation, renewal, or replacement of a contract of health insurance or health benefits.

+(B) Underwriting purposes does not include determinations of medical appropriateness where an individual seeks a benefit under the plan, coverage, or policy.

-(iii) For treatment and payment purposes pursuant to § 164.506(a);
+# (i) For treatment and payment purposes pursuant to § 164.506(a);

-(iv) For the sale, transfer, merger, or consolidation of all or part of the covered entity and for related due diligence as described in paragraph (6)(iv) of the definition of health care operations and pursuant to § 164.506(a);
+# (ii) Sale of protected health information:

+(A) Except pursuant to and in compliance with § 164.508(a)(4), a covered entity or business associate may not sell protected health information.

+(B) For purposes of this paragraph, sale of protected health information means:

+# (1) Except as provided in paragraph (a)(5)(ii)(B)(2) of this section, a disclosure of protected health information by a covered entity or business associate, if applicable, where the covered entity or business associate directly or indirectly receives remuneration from or on behalf of the recipient of the protected health information in exchange for the protected health information.

-# (2) Minimum necessary does not apply.
+# (2) Sale of protected health information does not include a disclosure of protected health information:

-This requirement does not apply to:

-- (i) Disclosures to or requests by a health care provider for treatment;
-- (ii) Uses or disclosures made to the individual, as permitted under paragraph (a)(1)(i) of this section or as required by paragraph (a)(2)(i) of this section;
-- (iii) Uses or disclosures made pursuant to an authorization under § 164.508;
+- (i) For public health purposes pursuant to § 164.512(b) or § 164.514(e);
-- (iv) Disclosures made to the Secretary in accordance with subpart C of part 160 of this subchapter;
-- (v) Uses or disclosures that are required by law, as described by § 164.512(a); and
-- (vi) Uses or disclosures that are required for compliance with applicable requirements of this subchapter.
+- (ii) For research purposes pursuant to § 164.512(i) or § 164.514(e), where the only remuneration received by the covered entity or business associate is a reasonable cost-based fee to cover the cost to prepare and transmit the protected health information for such purposes;

 # (c) Standard: Uses and disclosures of protected health information subject to an agreed upon restriction.